Getting Familiar with the Buying Cycle Is Crucial to Converting Leads

 Does it seem like your business gets a lot of sales leads that haven’t been converting into paying customers?
 Are there customers who aren’t quite ready to make a buying decision yet, and you’re wondering how to bring them further down the pipeline?
 Like most common problems in business, there’s a model for understanding what’s going on and what to do about it: buying cycles.

 Buying cycles are a great tool that can help your business gain clarity on your customers’ typical buying and decision-making habits.
 This helps your sales and marketing personnel see your relationships to different groups of potential customers and standardize their approaches to converting them.
+Buyer Personas and Target Audiences can be very helpful to construct before creating buyer cycles.

 Let’s take a closer look at what a buying cycle does for you and what the process looks like for creating one.